From the CDC to emerging infectious disease publics: The long-now of polarizing and complex health crises: Methods

 \subsection{Features used in data analysis}

-In this section, we present all the features used to train classifiers, regression, clustering and temporal models we used in our analysis.
-We start with a description of topics and themes created using topic modeling.
-We then describe how we measured sentiment, identified low-credibility sources, and finally used platform signals (e.g., retweets) and user properties (e.g., verified user).
+In this section, we describe the features used to cluster distinct publics and to examine how discourse evolved both within these clusters and across the broader conversation over time.
+We begin with an overview of the topics and themes generated through topic modeling, followed by our approach to measuring sentiment and identifying low-credibility sources.
+We then outline additional platform signals (e.g., retweets) and user attributes (e.g., verification status) incorporated into the analysis.